tpope/vim-fugitive/README.markdown

 Contributing
 ------------

+Before reporting a bug, you should try stripping down your Vim configuration and removing other plugins.
+The sad nature of VimScript is that it is fraught with incompatibilities waiting to happen.
+I'm happy to work around them where I can, but it's up to you to isolate the conflict.

 If your [commit message sucks](http://stopwritingramblingcommitmessages.com/), I'm not going to accept your pull request.
 I've explained very politely dozens of times that